-Back in 2013, I conducted an experiment to see which is the best backlink checker.
+Back in 2013, I conducted an experiment to see which is the best link checker.

 Long story short, Ahrefs won…